|Nutrition Facts (per serving)|

 This recipe for Polish kapuśniak is made with fresh cabbage, sauerkraut, and vegetables in a beefy-tomato broth.
 Make this soup one day in advance so it can be defatted before serving.
-Many kapuśniaks are made with either fresh cabbage OR sauerkraut, but this recipe packs a double punch.
+Many kapuśniaks are made with either fresh cabbage or sauerkraut, but this recipe packs a double punch.
 Serve with Polish light rye bread for a complete meal.
-This makes a large quantity but it's a good candidate for the freezer.
+This makes a large quantity, so it's a good candidate for the freezer.
 There's also a Ukrainian version of kapuśniak that is equally delicious.

 - 4 slices chopped bacon

 - 2 celery ribs cut into 1/4-inch slices

 - 4 peeled carrots cut into 1/4-inch rounds

 - 2 large potatoes, peeled and cut into 1/2-inch dice

 - 2 cloves minced garlic

 - 2 pounds unsmoked pork spareribs, cut into 2-rib pieces

 - 1 meaty ham bone or ham hock